 - As of June 2013, adjustable rate mortgages made up 95% of the market because the FHA discontinued its standard fixed-rate option.
 Prior to this change, fixed-rate reverse mortgages made up over 75% of all orginations.

-- Through the middle of 2016, more than 20,000 homeowners had taken advantage of HUD’s HECM to HECM Refinancing Program
+- To date, tens of thousands of homeowners have taken advantage of HUD’s HECM to HECM Refinancing Program

 - According to the Consumer Finance Protection Bureau (CFPB), many borrowers do not understand the reverse mortgages they take out.